michaelweber/Macrome/README.md

 1. *CharSubroutine* - Replaces the use of repeated CHAR() functions by creating a subroutine at a random cell, and then invoking it by using a long chain of `IF` and `SET.NAME` functions.
 This is something that hasn't been abused by prominent maldoc authors yet, so it's unlikely to ping on AV for now.
 2. *ObfuscatedCharFunc* - The original Macrome encoding function.
 Invoke CHAR() but append it to a random empty cell and wrap the value in a `ROUND` function.
 3. *ObfuscatedCharFuncAlt* - A slight variation on the original encoding, instead of using a PtgFunc to invoke CHAR, we use a PtgFuncVar - this breaks most signatures that try to count CHAR invocations.
+4. *AntiAnalysisCharSubroutine* - Same as *CharSubroutine* but variables being passed to the subroutine are obfuscated using Unicode shenanigans as described [here](https://malware.pizza/2020/06/18/further-evasion-in-the-forgotten-corners-of-ms-xls/).
+Note that this will generate a larger document than *CharSubroutine* mode due to the addition of decoy variable names.

 Specify an encoding by using the `method` flag when building - for example, to use the *CharSubroutine* encoder: